The Essential Role of Code Refactoring in Business Technology: Joeh’s Journey to Optimization

 📔 Joeh’s Refactoring Journey: Knowing When to Hold Off

-Joeh was enthusiastic about the benefits of code refactoring, but he also understood that it wasn’t always necessary.
+Joeh was enthusiastic about the benefits of refactoring, but he also understood that it wasn’t always necessary.
 For one of their smaller projects, his team was using a third-party solution that was already highly optimized.
 The costs of refactoring in this case would outweigh any minor gains in performance or maintainability.
 Joeh made the tough decision to hold off on refactoring, proving that it’s not always the answer to every problem.

 Best Practices for Business Leaders

-So you’ve decided that code refactoring is a good investment for your business.
+So you’ve decided that refactoring is a good investment for your business.
 What’s next?
 Here are some guidelines to ensure that the process goes as smoothly as possible and brings the most value to your organization:

 Engage Stakeholders Early On